DylanAKing/OpenVPN-Installer/README.md

 © 2002-2019 OpenVPN Inc.\
 OpenVPN is a registered trademark of OpenVPN  Inc.\
 #################

-The goal of this script is to create a simple installation method to install and configure two clean ubuntu servers

 this readme has sourced at the bottom, two tutorials that the install script is based off of, please refer to those for more details on the rationale behind some of these commands, or if you encouter any issues while running the